-The bill provides that if, within 30 days after notice of the proceedings and potential sale is mailed, the owner, lienholder, or other person having a legal or equitable ownership interest or security interest in the parcel of abandoned land files a petition with the county board of revision, the board must schedule a hearing for a date not sooner than 30 days, and not later than 90 days, after the board receives the petition.
+The bill provides that if, within 30 days after the notice is mailed as described in "Notice of proceedings and potential sale," above, regarding abandoned land, the owner, lienholder, or other person having a legal or equitable ownership interest or security interest in the parcel of abandoned land files a petition with the county board of revision, the board must schedule a hearing for a date not sooner than 30 days, and not later than 90 days, after the board receives the petition.
 Upon scheduling the hearing, the board must notify the petitioner and all interested parties of the date, time, and place of the hearing.
 The board of revision must conduct the hearing.
 (R.C.
 323.69(A).)

-If an owner, lienholder, or other person timely files a petition and the petition asserts that the impositions against the parcel of abandoned land shown by the notice to be due and outstanding have been paid in full, the only question to be considered at the hearing is whether those impositions have in fact been paid in full.
+If an owner, lienholder, or other person timely files a petition as described in the preceding paragraph and the petition asserts that the impositions against the parcel of abandoned land shown by the notice to be due and outstanding have been paid in full, the only question to be considered at the hearing is whether those impositions have in fact been paid in full.
 If the owner, lienholder, or other person shows by a preponderance of the evidence that all impositions against the parcel have been paid, the board of revision must remove the parcel of abandoned land from the list of abandoned parcels, and that land must not be offered for sale or otherwise conveyed under the bill.
-If the owner, lienholder, or other person fails to appear, or appears and fails to show by a preponderance of the evidence that all impositions against the parcel have been paid, the board of revision must proceed as described below under "Public auction" and "Sheriff's deed without sheriff's sale."
+If the owner, lienholder, or other person fails to appear, or appears and fails to show by a preponderance of the evidence that all impositions against the parcel have been paid, the board of revision must proceed as described below under 'Public auction" and 'Sheriff's deed without sheriff's sale."
 (R.C.
 323.69(B).)